-Mr. Kvisle holds a Bachelor of Science in Engineering from the University of Alberta, a Masters in Business Administration from the University of Calgary and an Honorary Bachelor of Arts from Mount Royal University.
+Mr. Kvisle holds a Bachelor of Science in Engineering degree from the University of Alberta, a Masters in Business Administration degree from the University of Calgary and an Honorary Bachelor of Arts from Mount Royal University.

-Mr. Kvisle is Chairman of ARC Resources Ltd., a publicly traded oil and gas company and is a director and Chairman of Finning International Inc., a publicly traded heavy equipment company.
-Mr. Kvisle recently served as President and Chief Executive Officer of Talisman Energy Inc., a publicly traded oil and gas company, from September 2012 to May 2015 and as a director from May 2010 to

-May 2015.
-From 2001 to 2010, Mr. Kvisle was President and Chief Executive Officer of TransCanada Corporation ("TransCanada"), a publicly traded pipeline and power company.
-Prior to joining TransCanada in 1999, he was the President of Fletcher Challenge Energy Canada Inc. Previously, he held engineering, finance and management positions with Dome Petroleum Limited.
+Mr. Kvisle is a director and Chairman of ARC Resources Ltd., a publicly traded oil and gas company and is a director and Board Chair of Finning International Inc., a publicly traded heavy equipment company.
+Mr. Kvisle served as President and Chief Executive Officer of Talisman, a publicly traded oil and gas company, from September 2012 to May 2015 and as a director of Talisman from May 2010 to May 2015.
+From 2001 to 2010, Mr. Kvisle was President and Chief Executive Officer of TransCanada Corporation, now TC Energy, a publicly traded pipeline and power company.
+Prior to joining TC Energy in 1999, he was the President of Fletcher Challenge Energy Canada Inc. Previously, he held engineering, finance and management positions with Dome Petroleum Limited.
 Mr. Kvisle has worked in the oil and gas industry since 1975 and in the utilities and power industries since 1999.
 He also served as a director of Cona Resources Ltd., a publicly traded heavy oil company, from November 2011 to May 2018.